mia-platform/documentation/docs/development_suite/api-console/api-design/merge_collaboration.md

 Always pay close attention to the changes you apply to the configuration files!
 :::

-Within the project, different users can concurrently work on the same branch while having visibility if someone else has made changes to the configuration.
+Within the project, different users can concurrently work on the same branch while having visibility on any configuration changes made by other users.
 As a matter of fact, from the Design area, and specifically through the branch action popover, it will be possible to:

 - Have visibility if other users have committed new changes to the configuration of the branch you are also working on